-O. COPYRIGHT
+N. COPYRIGHT

 The Prime Recipient and Subrecipients may assert copyright in copyrightable data, such as software, first produced under the award without EERE approval.
 When copyright is asserted, the Government retains a paid-up nonexclusive, irrevocable worldwide license to reproduce, prepare derivative works, distribute copies to the public, and to perform publicly and display publicly the copyrighted work.
 This license extends to contractors and others doing work on behalf of the Government.
+In addition, for those awards requiring distribution of software as Open-Source Software (OSS), the additional information in Appendix D must be addressed in the application.

-P. PROTECTED PERSONALLY IDENTIFIABLE INFORMATION
+O. PROTECTED PERSONALLY IDENTIFIABLE INFORMATION